Christmas at Disney World

 Special Holiday Décor can be found all around the park, including 1930s/1940s-era displays along Hollywood Boulevard and special holiday touches in Toy Story Land.

-As part of Sunset Seasons Greetings, special holiday projections are displayed on the Hollywood Tower Hotel (AKA Twilight Zone Tower of Terror) each night.
+Sunset Seasons Greetings offers special holiday projections on the Hollywood Tower Hotel (AKA Twilight Zone Tower of Terror) each night along with “snow” falling along Sunset Boulevard.

 For a seasonal character dining treat, check out Minnie’s Holiday Dine at Hollywood & Vine.
 Enjoy seasonal favorites along with classic Disney characters in their holiday finest.